Monsters, Inc. (franchise)

-Monsters, Inc. (also known as Monsters, Incorporated) is a media franchise owned by The Walt Disney Company.
-The franchise takes place in a fictional universe where monsters are the primary citizens of a society and harness the energy of human children to power their cities.
-The company known as Monsters, Inc. accomplishes this by patenting doors which lead to their worlds.
+Monsters, Inc. (also known as Monsters, Incorporated) is an American media franchise produced by Pixar and owned by the Walt Disney Company.
+The franchise takes place in a universe parallel to the real world where monsters are the citizens of society and harness the energy of human children to power their cities.
+The company known as Monsters, Inc. accomplishes this with portal doors which lead to their bedrooms.

 Feature films

 Monsters, Inc. (2001)

-Monsters, Inc. introduces the monster world, where Monstropolis is powered by the screams of human children as monsters enter the human world at night.
-When a little girl called "Boo" accidentally enters the monster world, friends James P. Sullivan and Mike Wazowski must find a way to hide her from the authorities and return her to her world and, in the process, learn that not everything they have been led to believe about humans is true.
+Monsters, Inc. introduces the monster world, where Monstropolis is powered by the screams of human children as monsters enter the human world at night and scare children through their bedroom closets.
+One evening when a little girl called "Boo" accidentally enters the monster world, friends James P. Sullivan and Mike Wazowski must find a way to hide her from the authorities and return her to her world and, in the process, they learn that not everything they have been led to believe about humans is true.

-The film was released on November 2, 2001, in the United States, surpassing Toy Story 2 and peaked as the second highest-grossing animated film of all time, behind 1994's The Lion King at the time.
+The film was released on November 2, 2001, in the United States, surpassing Toy Story 2 (1999) and peaked as the second highest-grossing animated film of all time, behind 1994's The Lion King at the time.
 It was one of the first animated films to be nominated for the Academy Award for Best Animated Feature but lost to Shrek.

 Monsters University (2013)

 A prequel to the first film, Monsters University tells Sulley and Mike's backstory.
 The future friends meet at college and initially start off as enemies, but end up on the same team in the university's "Scare Games", where they and their team of misfits must beat the odds and win the competition, or be expelled from school.
 As the team struggles, the two learn to work together, and slowly become best friends.

-The film was released on June 21, 2013 in the United States.
+The film was released in the United States on June 21, 2013.